Reading

 And on the other,

 “Cursed be the day on which I was born!
-The day when my mother bore me, let it not be blessed!”
+The day when my mother bore me, let us not be blessed!”

 God knows the pain we go through in life.
-He experienced all that life is when Jesus, God in the person of the Son, walked this earth.
+He experienced as a human all that life is when Jesus, God in the Person of the Son, walked this earth.

-The gift of faith God brings us is so important in wrestling through all of this.
+The gift of faith that God brings us is so important.

-Because we cannot help ourselves, because life is hard; And because with faith we can grasp hold of the reality of who God is and who we are.
+God’s gift of faith allows us to grasp hold of the reality of who God is and who we are.

-Let’s not be discouraged at the hard words and dark emotion we read here in Jeremiah.
-They are a true reflection of our own experiences, they are valuable to us.
+Let us not be discouraged at the hard words and dark emotion we read here in Jeremiah.
+They are a true reflection of our own experiences, they are valuable in our walking with the Lord toward glory.

 * Father God,